 Gathering high-quality images of past events is crucial for marketing your event planning business.
 If you haven’t already, start collecting all of your event photos to use in your marketing materials.
 If you don’t have a lot of event images yet, try looking back at past family events that you have planned, like birthday parties or holidays.
 Even if the events were small, they can still be used to showcase your planning skills and attention to detail.
 These images will become an important part of your website gallery and other marketing efforts, so be sure to put some thought into which ones you choose to use.

 Don’t have any photos?
-Not to worry, you can plan a styled shoot to get some professional images, and you can also find free stock images on websites such as Unsplash.
+Not to worry, you can plan a styled shoot or even a branding shoot to get some professional images, and you can also find free stock images on websites such as Unsplash.

 Check out our tips for Planning your First Styled Shoot, our #9 business startup checklist item.